marcelherd/TekkenLearningPlatform/README.md

 ## Great, how do I use it?

+TL;DR: Download latest [tlp_win64.zip](https://github.com/marcelherd/TekkenLearningPlatform/releases), unpack it, start up Tekken 7, *then* doubleclick `start_all.bat`.

-Please refer to the [installation instructions](https://github.com/marcelherd/TekkenLearningPlatform/wiki/User-Guide#installation).
+Please refer to the [installation instructions](https://github.com/marcelherd/TekkenLearningPlatform/wiki/User-Guide#installation) for advanced use cases.

 ## Development